Your free business.com+ membership unlocks exclusive tech deals and advisor support

 1. A sustainable business model is commercially profitable.

 You can make a profit and be socially responsible.
-No business can succeed or scale unless it attracts customers.
+In fact, financial viability is a prerequisite for impact, as a business can’t effect change if it ceases to exist.
 What is your value proposition?
 Who are your target audiences?
-Why is your business valuable and what niche do you fill?
+Why is your business valuable, and what niche do you fill?

 2. A sustainable business model can succeed far into the future.

 A trendy business or one that relies on limited resources may be profitable for a few months, but how will it fare in a year or two?
+Long-term planning means thinking about supply chain disruptions and climate risks, not just current demand.
 Resource availability and pricing are never guaranteed or fixed; you don’t want to build your castle on a sinking rock.

 3. A sustainable business model uses resources it can depend on for the long term.